easydataservices/db2-datetime/README.md

 ### Function NEXT_EVERY_N_WEEKS

-This function returns the earliest date on or after the specified date (P_AT_DATE) with the specified days interval (P_N_WEEKS) from the specified base date (P_BASE_DATE).
+This function returns the first date on or after the specified date (P_AT_DATE) with the specified days interval (P_N_WEEKS) from the specified base date (P_BASE_DATE).
 Parameter P_N_WEEKS is a SMALLINT value between 1 and 52.

 Examples:
 ```
--- Return the earliest date on or after 2024-11-15 that is a multiple of 2 weeks from 2024-11-01.
+-- Return the first date on or after 2024-11-15 that is a multiple of 2 weeks from 2024-11-01.
 VALUES datetime.next_every_n_weeks('2024-11-15', '2024-11-01', 2);

 15-11-2024

--- Return the earliest date on or after 2024-11-01 that is a multiple of 3 weeks from 2024-11-01.
+-- Return the first date on or after 2024-11-01 that is a multiple of 3 weeks from 2024-11-01.
 VALUES datetime.next_every_n_weeks('2024-11-15', '2024-11-01', 3);

 22-11-2024